News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

 • BME280 climate sensor

-• USB-C connection including ESD protection and USB-serial converter via which the MCU can be programmed
+• USB-C connection including ESD protection and USB-serial converter which can be used to program the MCU

 • QWIIC connection

-The board is supposed to be the new centerpiece for my pxlBlck platforms.
-The plan is also to play MP3 files from the built-in SD card and the class D amplifier.
-In addition, inputs for controlling the pxlBlock can be made via the 12 touch electrodes of the MPR121.
+The circuit board is supposed to be the new heart for mine pxlBlck platforms become.
+The plan is to also be able to play MP3 files from the built-in SD card and the Class D amplifier.
+In addition, inputs to control the pxlBlck can also be made via the 12 touch electrodes of the MPR121.

-With the help of the QWIIC connection, other sensors and actuators with the same standard can also be connected.
-The board is ultimately supplied with up to 15W (5V / 3A) via the USB-C connection.
+Using the QWIIC connection, other sensors and actuators with the same standard can also be connected.
+The board is ultimately supplied with up to 15W (5V/3A) via the USB-C connection.

 XGZP6847_adapter

-The XGZP6847_adapter board is a small adapter board that I use to build my pick and place machine.
+The XGZP6847_adapter board is a small adapter board that I use to set up my pick and place machine.

 For this purpose, two XGZP6847 air pressure sensors can be installed on the board.
-These are used to measure the pressure or negative pressure in the suction line for receiving the components.
-In this way, the machine can automatically detect whether a recording process was successful or unsuccessful.
+These are intended to measure the pressure or negative pressure in the intake line to accommodate the components.
+This means the machine can automatically detect whether a recording process was successful or unsuccessful.

 The measured pressure is output as a voltage between 0.5 and 4.5V.
 These voltages can be measured directly via the JST connector.
-With the help of the solder jumpers on the PCB, an optionally equipped ADS1115 can also be used to measure the voltages.
+Using the solder jumpers on the PCB, an optionally equipped ADS1115 can also be used to measure the voltages.
 The I2C bus is then accessible via the JST connector.

 nanoPxl V1.4

 The nanoPxl V1.4 board is the fourth iteration of the nanoPxl.
-This is an adapter board for the WS2811 with the aid of which three 5730 LEDs can be controlled.
+This is an adapter board for the WS2811 that can be used to control three 5730 LEDs.
 This is intended as a stronger alternative to the well-known WS2812 LED, because I need a slightly brighter version for one of my projects.

-You can find more information about this in the article Electronics – soldering nanoPxl V1.1 SMD components or in the following video and pictures.
+You can find more information about this in the article Electronics – solder nanoPxl V1.1 SMD components or in the following video and pictures.

 Kommentar hinterlassen